nus-cs2103-AY2324S2/ip/README.md

 	- rationale: given the purpose of the bot being to track various things, it is likely not to need many lines

+Level 2

+Requirements:
+- echo the user input when it is not "bye"
+- exits when the input is "bye"

+Design:
+- uses enum for states
+- implement a ProcessInput function to handle inputs